d12frosted/elpa-mirror/gnu/consult-readme.txt

   There exist many other fine completion UIs beside Vertico, which are supported by Consult.
-Give them a try and find out which interaction model fits best for you!
+Give them a try and find out which interaction model fits best for you.

   • The builtin completion UI, which pops up the `*Completions*' buffer.
   • The builtin `icomplete-vertical-mode' in Emacs 28.